Module files#

 $ pigz --version

-Now this is different to how we load modules on ARC.
-You can make Spack behave
+Now this is different to how we load modules on Aire.
+You can make Spack

-in the same way, should you wish, although generally we would recommend you use
+behave in the same way, should you wish, although generally we would recommend

 command to load software instead.